esemoney/house-price-prediction/README.md

 # house-price-prediction

-## ML Internship Assignment 1 - House Price Prediction
+## ML Assignment 1 - House Price Prediction

 **Introduction**
 This project aims to predict house prices on the Ames housing dataset from Kaggle using regression techniques.
 The emphasis is on following best practices like: